starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 - - -

 ### Xcode: SwiftAppDel Class
-Open `SwiftAppDel.swift` from the Project Navigator and finish it out like this (updated for Swift 5):
+Open `SwiftAppDelegate.swift` from the Project Navigator and finish it out like this (updated for Swift 5):

 ```swift
 import Foundation